megan-hutchings/automato/README.md

 ## Current Functionality
 Monitors status of capacitive touch sensor.
 If sensor records capacitance below threshold (1000) the pump pin is set to high and an email is sent to the set address.
 If the sensor detects above the threshold the pump pin will be driven low.
-Every 30seconds makes HTTP request to (hardcoded) IP address to get data from that device (allowing combination of data from multiple devices before sending email)
+Every 30 seconds makes HTTP request to all connected devices to get data from that device (allowing combination of data from multiple devices before sending email).
+The connected devices are given as a list of host names and the dynamic IP addresses are refound every time 1. the number of connected devices doesn't match the expected list 2. the wifi disconnects 3. the http request to a specific device fails.

 ## LED Status
 - Blue: cannot connect to wifi